Key Points:

 Cardiac Arrest and Electrical Instability:

-Tox & Metabolic Emergencies:
+Toxicological & Metabolic Emergencies

-Systemic or Neurologic “Cardiac Mimics”:
+Systemic or Neurologic Cardiac Mimics

 2. Red flags that demand immediate action:

-- Wide-complex tachycardia → treat as VT until proven otherwise; but also consider VT mimics before antiarrhythmics.
+- Wide-complex tachycardia → treat as VT until proven otherwise; but also consider VT mimics before administering antiarrhythmics.

 - Sinus tachycardia + low voltage → suspect pericardial effusion/tamponade.